Nikila99gimhan/Kubeadm_cluter_using_GCP/VM-prep.md

 - **Systemd Control Group Enablement for Containerd:** Systemd cgroup driver is recommended, especially if you use cgroup v2.
 This allows Kubernetes to better manage and monitor system resources, ensuring optimal resource allocation and utilization.

-In essence, these preparations ensure that our VMs are not only compatible with Kubernetes but are also optimized for performance, security, and stability.
-Every step paves the way for a smoother Kubernetes deployment and operation.
-By understanding and implementing these foundational configurations, we're setting the stage for a robust and efficient Kubernetes cluster.

 ---